aws/sagemaker-python-sdk/README.rst

     # Tear down the SageMaker endpoint
     my_tuner.delete_endpoint()

-There is also an analytics object with each ``HyperparameterTuner`` instance, which presents useful information about the hyperparameter tuning job, like a pandas dataframe summarizing the associated training jobs:
+There is also an analytics object associated with each ``HyperparameterTuner`` instance that presents useful information about the hyperparameter tuning job.
+For example, the ``dataframe`` method gets a pandas dataframe summarizing the associated training jobs:

 .. code:: python